How To Use SimpleDraw

 To export an image

-Choose whether to include the background grid, and choose an image resolution
+- Choose whether to include the background grid & point markers, and choose an image resolution

 The image will be downloaded to your “Downloads” folder.